What the best canister vacuum has

 What type of flooring do you have?
 Most canister vacuums work great for bare floors, while uprights are generally better performers on carpeting.
 But if you're set on getting a canister vacuum to clean your wall-to-wall carpeting or a lot of area rugs, choose a model that works well for this type of flooring.
 Most canister vacuums work great for bare floors.

 Is pet hair an issue?
 Look for canister vacuums that offer special attachments designed to ease pet-hair cleanup, such as a pet-hair brush or an attachment with rubber fingers that helps grab pet hair from soft surfaces.
 Crevice tools are useful for reaching corners and crevices where hair tends to build up, and standard upholstery brushes can help remove pet hair from furniture.

 Does anyone in your home suffer from allergies?
 A canister vacuum with HEPA allergen filtration is best for allergy sufferers.
-HEPA filtration cleans out particles down to 0.3 microns in size from the air as it moves through the vacuum, leaving behind less dust, debris and pet dander that can aggravate allergy symptoms.
-HEPA filters are required to have a minimum efficiency of 99.97 percent, according to GoHepa.com.
+HEPA filtration traps particles down to 0.3 microns in size, keeping them from exiting via the vacuum's exhaust.
+That will leave behind less dust, debris and pet dander that can aggravate allergy symptoms.

 What's the layout of your home?
 Maneuverability is less of a concern if you have an open floor plan, so you could safely purchase a heavier or less maneuverable vacuum without a problem.
 But if you have a lot of tight spaces and hallways, maneuverability is key.
 Single-wheel canister vacuums like the Dyson models turn on a dime and can easily navigate nooks and crannies.